MixMo: Mixing Multiple Inputs for Multiple Outputs via Deep Subnetworks: Related work

 \subsection{Ensembling}

-\paragraph{} Like \cite{wen2021combining}, we explore combining DA with another standard technique in machine learning: ensembling \cite{dietterich2000ensemble,hansen1990neural,krogh1995neural}.
+\paragraph{} Like \cite{wen2021combining}, we explore combining DA with another standard technique in machine learning: ensembling \cite{dietterich2000ensemble,hansen1990neural}.
 For improved performances, aggregated members should be both \textit{accurate} and \textit{diverse} \cite{opitz1999popular,perrone1992networks,rame2021dice}.
-Deep ensembles \cite{lakshminarayanan2016simple} (DE) simultaneously train multiple networks with different random initializations \cite{kolen1991back} converging towards different explanations for the training data \cite{fort2019deep,wilson2020bayesian}.
+Deep ensembles \cite{lakshminarayanan2016simple} (DE) simultaneously train multiple networks with different random initializations converging towards different explanations for the training data \cite{fort2019deep,wilson2020bayesian}.

 Ensembling's fundamental drawback is the inherent \textbf{computational and memory overhead}, which increases linearly with the number of members.
 This bottleneck is typically addressed by sacrificing either \textit{individual} performance or \textit{diversity} in a complex \textit{trade-off}.
-Averaging predictions from several checkpoints on the training process, \textit{i.e.}\ snapshot ensembles \cite{garipov2018loss,huang2017snapshot,izmailov2018averaging,maddox2019simple,ritter2018scalable}, fails to explore multiple local optima \cite{ashukha2020pitfalls,fort2019deep,wilson2020bayesian}.
+Averaging predictions from several checkpoints on the training process, \textit{i.e.}\ snapshot ensembles \cite{huang2017snapshot,izmailov2018averaging}, fails to explore multiple local optima \cite{ashukha2020pitfalls,fort2019deep,wilson2020bayesian}.
 So does Monte Carlo Dropout \cite{gal2016dropout}.
-The recent BatchEnsemble \cite{dusenberry2020efficient} is parameter-efficient, yet still requires multiple forward passes.
-TreeNets \cite{lee2015m,szegedy2015going} by share low-level layers.
+The recent BatchEnsemble \cite{dusenberry2020efficient} is parameter-efficient, yet requires multiple forward passes.
+TreeNets \cite{lee2015m,szegedy2015going} reduce training and inference cost by sharing low-level layers.
 MotherNets \cite{wasay2018othernets} share first training epochs between members.
 However, sharing reduces diversity.